RuiBrunoSantos/Instascaper/README.md

 Download the project and simply install it in your Chrome browser as an extension.
 After unzipping the files into a folder, just select that folder to load it as an external script in the browser.

 <h1>Citation</h1>
 Santos, B. R. (2024).
-Reddit extract comment.
-An application for automated data extraction from Reddit.
+Instagram extract comment.
+An application for automated data extraction from Instagram.
 Source code and releases available at https://github.com/RuiBrunoSantos/Instascraper.

 <h1>MIT License</h1>